afterlisp/x64callexplore/explo_cpp1_simplefunc/README.md

 This is to prevent people when they try to execute 64 bits on less platforms (like DOS) and prints a message when you launch the exe as 'This app must be run under Windows' (message vendor could change from who generates the PE image)

-In te previous file, search "myfunc", you will find a block like :
+In the previous file, search "myfunc", you will find a block like :
 ```assembly
 0000000000401550 <myfunc>:
   401550:	b8 42 00 00 00       	mov    $0x42,%eax